LordLean/Conways-Game-Of-Life/README.md

 ## WARNING - Game of Life simulation below is shown with black and white .gifs.
 Contrasting dark and light spaces may be unsuitable for some.

 Python implementation of Conway's game of life.
 0-player game where evolution is determined by the population's seed.
-Animation is handled using Matplotlib.animation.FuncAnimation().
+Animation is handled using Matplotlib.animation.FuncAnimation class.

+Conway's rules of life are generally condensed into the following:
+* Any living cell with either 2 or 3 live neighbours survives into the next generation.
+* Any dead cell with 3 live neighbours will become a live cell in the next generation.
+* All other living cells die in the next generation, whilst all dead cells remain dead.

 Seeds are held in "seeds.py" inside dictionary: seed_collection -> {\<key value\>: [\<seed name\>, <seed's list of tuples>]}.
 Add new seeds above the collection and save reference in the seed_collection dictionary with new key and seed name (this is used for the output's title).